Quick Answer

 - Most DIP facilities are consensual.
 The pre-petition senior secured lender usually agrees to be primed (and often becomes the DIP lender itself) to preserve its leverage in the case.
 Contested priming is the exception, not the rule.

-Where Mezzanine and Convertible Debt Sit
+Where Do Mezzanine and Convertible Debt Rank in the Capital Stack?

 Mezzanine debt is a recurring exam trap because it sounds like equity and often acts like equity but ranks as debt: